microsoft/CryptoNets/README.md

 ```

 ### Caltech101
 This project implements [LoLa](https://arxiv.org/abs/1812.10659) on the CalTech-101 dataset.
-Note that the paper uses SEAL 2.3 while here we use SEAL 3.2 so the expected performance is slightly better.
+Note that the paper uses SEAL 2.3 while here we use SEAL 3.2, so the expected performance is slightly better.
-To run issue the command *.\Caltech101.exe*.
-The expected output is
+To run, issue the command *.\Caltech101.exe*.
+The expected output is:

 ```
 Time for Prediction+Encryption: 234.295